banklab/2502_emma_bsc/README.md

 - Model 1: Examines the change in heterozygosity over generations, depending on different mate choice scenarios

-- Matings: Looks at the number of females and males that do not mate per generation in model 1
+- Matings: Looks at the number of females and males that do not mate per generation in Model 1

-- Relatedness & Heterozygosity: Compares the decline in heterozygosity and the increase in relatedness over generations, depending on population size and mate choice scenario (based on model 1).
+- Relatedness & Heterozygosity: Compares the decline in heterozygosity and the increase in relatedness over generations, depending on population size and mate choice scenario (based on Model 1).

 - Model 2: Compares different reintroduction scenarios with the implementation of the history of the sihek.

-- Model 2.1: Examines the dynamics of heterozygosity across the whole simulation (based on model 2).
+- Model 2.1: Examines the dynamics of heterozygosity across the whole simulation (based on Model 2).

 Each model was first created and run on my computer directly, with only 10-100 repetitions implemented.
 After, each model was duplicated and adapted to let it run on the server of the university with 1000 repetitions.